 So if we have Annual Bluegrass in our Saint Augustine lawns, it must be treated as soon as possible.

-Annual Bluegrass is actually a very easy weed to kill, but only if it’s done at the right time.
+Annual Bluegrass is actually a very easy weed to eradicate, but only if it’s done at the right time.

 Be sure to measure the lawn before treatment to ensure the herbicide correct dosage is applied to the lawn.